Omar Victor Diop

 Omar Victor Diop (born 1980) is a Senegalese photographer whose conceptually-rich work is exhibited around the world.
-He lives and works in Dakar.
+He lives and works in Dakar and Paris, France.

 Early life and education

 Omar Victor Diop was born in Dakar, Senegal.
 He is the youngest of six children, and his parents valued education as a means to pursue opportunity.
 He and his siblings attended optimal schooling from a young age, which resulted in a career in finance and corporate communications.
 He studied at the ESCE International Business School in Paris before working at Ernst & Young as an analyst, and then with British American Tobacco in the African international relations department.

 After a year-long sabbatical from corporate life, Diop made a shift towards a career in the arts in 2010.
 His debut project, Fashion 2112, The Future of Beauty, was a series of photographs which was shown at the Pan African Exhibition of the African Biennale of Photography in Bamako, Mali (2011).
 The success and recognition of this project resulted in Diop's attention to photography exclusively.